veliovgroup/request-extra/README.md

 npm install --save request-libcurl
 ```

-__This is a server-only package.__ This package was created due to lack of stability in Node's `http`/`https` *ClientRequest* modules.
-Since we've been looking for something tested by decades and generations, — our choice stopped on `libcurl`, later core library might be changed, but would keep same API and idea about fast, sustainable and simple HTTP requests.
+__This is a server-only package.__ This package was created due to a lack of stability in the Node's `http`/`https` *ClientRequest* modules.
+Since we've been looking for something tested by decades and generations, — our choice stopped on `libcurl`, later core library might be changed, but we would keep same API and idea about fast, sustainable and simple HTTP requests.

 ## Main features: